Table of Contents

 ~ Cast iron pipes are manufactured using iron as the chief material of manufacture.

-~ The manufacture of cast iron pipes involves an extensive process of poring the iron in the molten state into the moulds made up of sand.
+~ The manufacture of cast iron pipes involves an extensive process of pouring the iron in the molten state into molds made up of sand.

-~ Usually, cast iron pipes are used for small scale drainage systems such as for rainwater pipes in buildings.
+~ Usually, cast iron pipes are used for small-scale drainage systems such as rainwater pipes in buildings.

 4. PVC Pipes

 ~ PVC pipes are the type of pipes that are manufactured using plastic as the major manufacturing material.

 ~ They are extensively used both as supply pipes and drain pipes.

 Some of the advantages offered by PVC pipes can be listed as follows:

 a.
 They are light in weight and thus can be handled easily.

 b.
 The installation and transportation of PVC pipes are simple.